faicker/greendns/README.md

 #pychinadns

 A DNS recursive resolve server to avoid result being poisoned and friendly to CDN.
 It will qeury dns servers at the same time.
 You must config at least two dns servers.
-One is in China and the other is out of China which is not poisoned.
+One is in China and the other is out of China which is not poisoned(tunnel through VPN or use OpenDNS 443/5353 port).

 The response is,